jugeeya/UltimateTrainingModpack/README.md

 Practice with emulated extra input delay, in frames.
 Use this to practice with online's default delay.

 ## Frame Advantage
-*Currently only works on shield*.

 Practice moves on shield to find out the frame advantage of the moves performed.
 Best used with Infinite Shield.
+Can also be used to find the advantage on hit to determine appropriate followups.

 ## Hitbox Visualization
 Currently, hitboxes and grabboxes are supported.
 When visualization is active, other move effects are temporarily turned off for easier visualization.